softprops/zoey/README.md

 }
 ```

-ZNodes differ from tranditional filesystem file descriptors in that they can act as both containers for data _and_ directories which have a list of child paths which are addresses to other ZNodes.
+ZNodes differ from traditional file system file descriptors in that they can act as both containers for data _and_ directories which have a list of child paths which are addresses to other ZNodes.

 ```scala
 node.children().foreach {